cherylhaz/milestoneproject2-2/README.md

 <h2>Credits</h2>
 <h3>Content</h3>
-The text for this project was created by me.
-The map data was obtained from {https://www.hikingproject.com/data)The Hiking Project</a>
+The hiking trail data was obtained from [The Hiking Project](https://www.hikingproject.com/data)
 In some instances code was used from external sources include Google Maps tutorials, which is referenced directly in the code.
+All other elements for this project are original work created by me.

 <h3>Acknowledgements</h3>
 Inspiration from this project came from the sample project on The Code Institute https://codeinstitute.net/student-projects/website
 Specifically the work done by BEN HASSELGREN.
 Thank you to my mentor Akshat Garg for providing ideas and assistance in working on this project.